-Below you will find Gad's block system for optional Key Stage Four subjects.
-Following the Key Stage Four information evening, students are asked to submit ranked Option choices for review from blocks 1-3 and to indicate the additional qualifications from the fourth block below that they would be interested in.
+Below you will find Gad's Hill block system for optional Key Stage Four subjects.
+Following the Key Stage Four information evening, students are asked to submit ranked Option choices (in case of oversubscription to a particular subject) from blocks 1-3 and to indicate the additional qualifications from the fourth block below that they would be interested in.
 The blocks are fixed and one Option only from each of blocks 1-3 can be selected.
-There is no limit on the optional extra-curricular qualifications.
+There is no limit on the optional extra-curricular qualifications as long as students display the required aptitude to study the course.